sassanix/Sassanix/README.md

 # Hi, I’m Sassanix 👋

 💻 **Home Lab Enthusiast** | 🖥️ I eat, breathe, and live technology
-🚀 Always building, always sharing — from programming to DevOps, I love it all!
+🚀 Always building, always sharing, from programming to DevOps, I love it all!

 ---